wp-plugins/rollover-tab/readme.txt

 scroll:
 optional boolean.
 As default panel has no scroll bar.
 If scroll attribute was set "true", panel will have scroll bar.

+font:
+optional.
+You can assign font-size in tabs, for example "10pt" or "small".
+If it was used with [rollover-tab ...], size would be assigned for just ONE tab.
+With [rollover-tabs ...], size would be applied all of tabs, except [rollover-tab ...] with font attribute assigned.

 label:
 caption of tabs, required.